 Short Courses are optional 3-hour ticketed seminars (additional fee) led by subject-matter experts providing in-depth interaction at the intermediate level or above.

-The Research Symposium is an annual event at ASHA's Convention, to be held on Saturday, November 17, where clinicians and researchers discuss current research in communication sciences and disorders.
+The Research Symposium is an annual event held on Saturday during ASHA's Convention where clinicians and researchers discuss current research in communication sciences and disorders.
 Each year's symposium has a specific research theme.
-The symposium is comprised of 1-hour and 2-hour oral seminars and attendance is included with your registration, however, sessions run on a slightly different schedule than other oral seminars taking place on Saturday.
-View the 2018 Research Symposium agenda.
+The symposium is comprised of 1-hour and 2-hour oral seminars and attendance is included with your registration.
+A Research Symposium on Hearing will be held on Friday.

 ASHA members and related professionals are invited to submit proposals to present at the ASHA Convention through the

 Call for Papers.
 The 2020 ASHA Convention Call for Papers will be open from January 28, 2020, to April 7, 2020.
 Notifications of acceptance/non-acceptance for the 2019 ASHA Convention Call for Papers were e-mailed to all authors listed on proposals on July 15, 2019.
 Please e-mail